UMM-CSci/edsger/README.md

 ## Usage & Current State

-While the goal is to allow students to check a whole proof, we currently can only check one step at a time.
-To cite a rule, the rule must be given in two
+Users enter a starting expression, a rule they wish to use, and the ending expression.
-pieces: a left-hand rule that matches the expression we are starting from, and a right-hand rule that matches the expression we end up with.
+To cite a rule, the rule must be given in two pieces: a left-hand rule that matches the expression we are starting from, and a right-hand rule that matches the expression we end up with.

 So, when you validate a logic expression looking like: